Enamulali/hijri-date/README.md

 ### Quitting the App

+1. **Open Activity Monitor:** Launch Activity Monitor by searching for it in Spotlight or navigating to `/Applications/Utilities/Activity Monitor.app`.

+2. **Locate the App:** In the Activity Monitor window, find the name of the app you want to quit from the list of running processes.
+You can use the search bar at the top-right corner to quickly locate the app.

-1. Click on the &#8505; icon in the app to bring up the menu.
+3. **Select the App:** Click on the app to select it in the list.

-2. Click the red 'Quit App' button.
+4. **Quit the App:** With the app selected, click the "X" button in the Activity Monitor toolbar, or select "Quit Process" from the "View" or "Process" menu.

+5. **Confirm Quit:** If prompted, confirm that you want to quit the app.

+### Note:
-Pressing 'Quit App' will remove the app from the menu bar.\nRelaunch from the Applications folder if needed.
+- Quitting the app using Activity Monitor forcibly terminates the app's process and will remove the app from the menu bar.\nRelaunch from the Applications folder if needed.

 ## Support
 For any issues or suggestions, please [open an issue](https://github.com/Enamulali/hijri-date/issues).